symblai/symbl-ui-components/README.md

 # symbl-ui-components

-You can read the docs for the Symbl Web SDK at https://docs.symbl.ai/docs/
+You can read the docs for the Symbl UI Components at https://docs.symbl.ai/docs/

 >Integrate Symbl UI components with your application in customized way